Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks

 Under such conditions, we can now solve the nonlinear least squares objective function \eqref{eq:MHE_nonlinsq} by exploiting the discrete nature of the system.
 We approach solving the least-squares optimization problem numerically using the Gauss-Newton (GN) algorithm.
-Such algorithm has been demonstrated on power systems for DSE~\cite{Minot2016, Saleh2017}.
-The reasons for referring to a numerical approach rather than utilizing already developed least-square solvers are two-fold.
-The first, is that GN algorithm is more computationally efficient and leads to solution converges faster and second, under the latter existing solvers approach while considering large networks---i.e, ACTIVSg200-bus case---MATLAB \textit{lsqminorm} solver could not converge to an initial state estimate.
+This algorithm has been demonstrated on power systems for DSE~\cite{Minot2016, Saleh2017}.
+The reasons for referring to a numerical approach rather than utilizing an already developed least-squares solvers are two-fold.
+The first is that GN algorithm is more computationally efficient and leads to solution convergence faster.
+The second is that under the latter existing solvers approach, in particular while considering large networks, i.e, ACTIVSg200-bus case, MATLAB's \textit{lsqminorm} solver could not converge to an initial state estimate.

-With that in mind, first to solve \textbf{P1} using GN we reformulate the objective and pose it as the minimization of the $\mathcal{L}_{2}$--norm of the residual function vector $\m{r}(\m \Gamma,\m{q})$ that is concatenated from $(i)$ the measurement equation~\eqref{disc_m_NDAE} and $(ii)$ the discretized $\mu$-NDAE model~\eqref{disc_ss_NDAE}.
-The redefined optimization problem is posed as \textbf{P2}
+To solve \textbf{P1} using GN, we reformulate the objective and pose it as the minimization of the $\mathcal{L}_{2}$--norm of the residual function vector $\m{r}(\m \Gamma,\m{q})$.
+The residual concatenates $(i)$ the measurement equation~\eqref{disc_m_NDAE} and $(ii)$ the discretized $\mu$-NDAE model~\eqref{disc_ss_NDAE}.
+The redefined optimization problem \textbf{P1} is posed as \textbf{P2}: